 the name of the advisor(s);

 ● 2-page research abstract which must conform to the Tapia Format and Submission Guidelines, and must not exceed 2 pages for all text, figures, and references in PDF format.

 The 2-page research abstract will be used as the basis for reviewing your submission.
 The research abstract should describe: the research problem and motivation, background and related work, approach and uniqueness, results, and contributions.
 Papers will be judged based on how well they cover these aspects of the work.

 The designated student Poster Presenters who are studying at U.S. colleges/universities or at colleges/universities in U.S. Territories will be eligible to receive a scholarship that includes full conference registration, a reimbursable travel stipend and hotel accommodations.

 Travel Scholarships are only awarded to accepted presenters studying at colleges/universities in the U.S. and U.S. Territories.
 Accepted student poster presenters at international universities are responsible for providing their own travel, hotel and registration to attend the conference.

-You MUST submit your application for a Tapia scholarship by Monday, March 12, 2018 at 11:59 pm PT If you DO NOT submit an application for a Tapia Scholarship and your poster is accepted, you will be responsible for covering your conference registration, travel and hotel accommodations.** Scholarship Applications open on February 11.
+You MUST submit your application for a Tapia scholarship by Monday, March 11, 2019 at 11:59 pm PT.
+If you DO NOT submit an application for a Tapia Scholarship and your poster is accepted, you will be responsible for covering your conference registration, travel and hotel accommodations.** Scholarship Applications open on February 11.

 For questions regarding submissions please contact the Program Committee